 - Who are your main programmatic technology partners?

 - What makes your relationships with these companies special or unique?

 - What do I get by working with you that I don’t get anywhere else?

 2. World-class technology

-Setting up a digital advertising platform for a publisher (an “ad stack”) is a complicated process.
+Setting up a digital advertising platform for a creator (an “ad stack”) is a complicated process.

 Ad management companies use Google Ad Manager, Google Ad Manager 360 (the best in the market), or another industry-standard ad server to integrate code across your site.

 To bring all of their advertising partnerships together, they use an additional piece of code called a “header bidding wrapper”, like Prebid (the best in the market).

 On top of that, a good ad manager will have quality measures in place for your ads, automatically monitoring for spammy or malicious ads to block them from showing to your readers.

 Finally, the technology that connects your site to the digital advertising ecosystem needs to be efficient, optimized, and have a limited impact on your site’s performance.